USCqserver/HOQSTTutorials.jl/README.md

 # HOQSTTutorials.jl
 Tutorials for Hamiltonian Open Quantum System Toolkit(HOQST).
-This repo is inspired by [SciMLTutorials](https://github.com/SciML/SciMLTutorials.jl) so the workflow is the same.
-Because currently `HOQST` and `HOQSTTutorials.jl` are not officially registered, you need to manually install these packages.
+This repo is inspired by [SciMLTutorials](https://github.com/SciML/SciMLTutorials.jl), so the workflow is the same.
+Because currently `HOQST` and `HOQSTTutorials.jl` are not officially registered, you need to install these packages manually.

 ## Table of Contents